SpeciesFileGroup/bananompy/README.md

 ## Development

-After checking out the repo, change into the package directory `cd bananompy`, run `pip install .` to install the package, and `pip install -r requirements.txt` to install the dependencies.
+After checking out the repo, change into the package directory `cd bananompy`, run `pip install .` to install the package, and `pip install -r requirements.txt -r requirements-dev.txt` to install the dependencies.
 Then, run `pytest` to run the tests.
 You can also run `bin/console` for an interactive Python prompt that will allow you to experiment with the above example commands.

 ## Other Bionomia Libraries